Secondary Reform Program

 The Department of Education and Training, together with schools, is on track to deliver important changes from 2026 to support the transition from middle schools to comprehensive schools in urban areas.

-Secondary education in the Northern Territory (NT) is being reformed to support students to complete school and transition into post-school pathways and careers here in the Territory.
+Secondary education in the Northern Territory is being reformed to support students to complete school and transition into post-school pathways and careers here in the Territory.

 The Department of Education and Training is committed to delivering all recommendations from the secondary review, and delivering on its vision to provide: